MONITORING AND EARLY WARNING

 PATHWAY ACTION PLANS

 As required in Article 13 of the IAS Regulation, all Member States need to conduct an analysis to identify and prioritise pathways of unintentional introduction and spread of IAS of Union concern.
-In 2018, Belgium completed this analysis for the 49 IAS of Union concern listed to date.
-Based on the results of this prioritisation exercise, a decision endorsed by ministers was made in 2018 to proceed with developing the following action plans:
+In 2018, Belgium completed this analysis for the first 49 IAS of Union concern listed, and in 2020 it was updated to include the 17 new species of Union Concern.

-1) Action plan on introductions and spread of species in private and public possession;
+1) Thematic action plan on introduction and spread of species through public or private possession;

-2) Action plan on introductions and spread of species through commercial and recreational use of freshwater;
+2) Thematic action plan on introduction and spread of species through recreational and commercial/professional use of freshwater;

 Although there are ongoing management actions in the field in Flanders, Wallonia and the Brussels Capital Region (some examples can be consulted here), there is a need for management strategies that are coordinated between the Regions (and even other Member States), and which are implemented and supported by managers in the field.
 To this end, a Belgian manageability assessment was performed in 2018 by scientists and IAS managers.
 Invasion scenarios and several management strategies for 43 listed species were described for Belgium and several management strategies were scored for their feasibility and discussed with managers.
 This data will be taken into account when setting up regional (and national) management goals.
 Access the full report here.
 For specific questions pertaining to the management of species in your Region, you can contact the competent authority.